dan-kir/terraform-aws-nextcloud-s3/README.md

 Variables
 --------------
-The following is defined in - `terraform-aws-ec2-instance.auto.tfvars`
+The following is configurable in - `variables.tfvars`
 * Region and Availability Zone
 * AMI IDs
 * Application Credentials